0xFableOrg/xchain/pages/direction.md

 ### Investigate Internal Bridges

 Trusted bridges add security assumptions.
-Trustless external bridges are actually really trusted because of the need to support chain upgrades.
+Trust-minimized external bridges are actually really trusted because of the need to support chain upgrades.

 Caveat: most bridge hacks have not been due to the trust assumption, though the Ronin Network (Axie Infinity) hack (624M$, #1 on the Rekt leaderboard) and the Multichain hack (126M$, #15 on the Rekt